Weather expert Michael Wyllie joined Weather Watch on October 22, 2004, for a live interview.

 Question: Do you think we will be able to stop a hurricane or prevent them from happening?

 Michael Wyllie: Back in the 1960s, they had a project called Storm Fury that tried to seed hurricanes.
 What they did was use chemicals to try and diminish the storm, but it didn't work and caused lots of destruction instead.
 What they found was you could make hurricanes, and even thunderstorms, lesser in one area but it would make it worse in other areas.
 They call it Weather Modification, and unfortunately it doesn't always work.
 I'm not saying it won't happen, but right now controlling hurricanes is something that has not been followed up on by scientists.
-Learn more about this at www.weather.gov.
-If you click on "hurricanes" on the left side of the page, then click on Frequently Asked Questions, you'll find a section called Tropical Cyclone Modification and Myths.
+Learn more about this in the National Weather Service's Hurricane Myths: Frequently Asked Questions.

 Question: Have you been in a hurricane before?
 If yes, when and what was it called and how many?